peteroupc/html3dutil/doc/PiecewiseCurve.md

 #### Parameters

-* `x` (Type: number)<br>X coordinate of the ellipse's center.
+* `x` (Type: number)<br>The Xcoordinate of the ellipse's center.
-* `y` (Type: number)<br>Y coordinate of the ellipse's center.
+* `y` (Type: number)<br>The Ycoordinate of the ellipse's center.
 * `w` (Type: number)<br>Width of the ellipse's bounding box.
 * `h` (Type: number)<br>Height of the ellipse's bounding box.
 * `start` (Type: number)<br>Starting angle of the arc, in degrees.
-0 means the positive X axis, 90 means the positive Y axis, 180 means the negative X axis, and 270 means the negative Y axis.
+0 means the positive x-axis, 90 means the positive y-axis, 180 means the negative x-axis, and 270 means the negative y-axis.
 * `sweep` (Type: number)<br>Length of the arc in degrees.
 Can be positive or negative.
 Can be greater than 360 or less than -360, in which case the arc will wrap around the ellipse multiple times.
-Assuming the coordinate system's X axis points right and the Y axis down, positive angles run clockwise and negative angles counterclockwise.
+Assuming the coordinate system's x-axis points right and the y-axis down, positive angles run clockwise and negative angles counterclockwise.

 #### Return Value